Rich nations met $100 bn climate finance goal two years late: OECD

 Climate finance can come from governments in the form of bilateral aid, multinational development lenders like the World Bank, or the private sector.

-Most of the $100 billion disbursed in 2022 went to climate action that limits the release of heat-trapped greenhouse gases, the OECD said, mainly in clean energy and transport improvements.
+Most of the $100 billion disbursed in 2022 went to climate action that limits the release of heat-trapping greenhouse gases, the OECD said, mainly in clean energy and transport improvements.

 The $100 billion target is nowhere near what experts say developing nations will need for renewable energy and adaptation measures like coastal defences against rising seas.